-In order to use a UNIX/Linux system, the user must input commands following a command prompt in the terminal window.
-A command prompt is essentially as it sounds, the computer is prompting the user for command input.
-These commands are short character combinations that the computer is programmed to understand and in the University’s EOS system, the computer command prompt is eos$.
-Once the user inputs a command, the computer attempts to execute that command.
+To use a UNIX/Linux system, the user must input commands following a command prompt in the terminal window.
+A command prompt is where the computer is prompting the user for command input.
+These commands are short character combinations that the computer is programmed to understand.
+In the University’s EOS system, the computer command prompt is eos$.
+Once the user inputs a command, the computer tries to execute that command.
 When the system completes the requested action, it will issue another command prompt.

 Linux/UNIX commands have options and/or arguments that can be typed after the basic command to further specify an action.
 Arguments are typically paths to files (ref.
 File Systems) and options assign more specific functions to the command, or add additional actions to the command.
 Options must be preceded by a dash (-) in order to work.
 Also, all commands used in this course must be lowercase to function properly.